danielgaskell/scc/doc/syscalls.md

 Yes, **SCC supports multithreading** (!), thanks to SymbOS's elegant system for spawning subprocesses.
 Internally, threads are implemented as subprocesses of the main application (see [`Proc_Add()`](#proc_add) and [`Proc_Delete()`](#proc_delete), but the convenience functions `thread_start()` and `thread_quit()` are provided to reduce the amount of setup required.

-**Warning**: When multithreading, we have to worry about all the problems that come with multithreading---race conditions, deadlocks, concurrent access, reentrancy, SymShell not knowing your thread's process ID, etc. The current implementation of libc is also not generally designed with thread-safety in mind, so while most small utility functions (`memcpy()`, `strcat()`, etc.) are thread-safe, others are not---in particular, much of `stdio.h`.
+**Warning**: When multithreading, we have to worry about all the problems that come with multithreading---race conditions, deadlocks, concurrent access, reentrancy, etc. The current implementation of libc is also not generally designed with thread-safety in mind, so while most small utility functions (`memcpy()`, `strcat()`, etc.) are thread-safe, others are not---in particular, much of `stdio.h`.
 Any function that relies on temporarily storing data in a static buffer (rather than local variables) is not thread-safe and may misbehave if two threads call it at the same time.
 When in doubt, check the library source code to verify that a function does not rely on any static/global variables, or write your own reentrant substitute (e.g., using only local variables, or with a semaphore system that sets a global variable when the shared resource is being used and, if it is already set, loops until it is unset by whatever other thread is using the resource).
 Any use of 32-bit data types (**long**, **float**, **double**) is also currently not thread-safe, as these internally rely on static "extended" registers, meaning that only one thread at a time can safely use 32-bit data types.

 Standard SymbOS system calls that do not use 32-bit data types (`File_Open()`, etc.) should all be thread-safe, as these use a semaphore system to ensure that only one message is passed in `_symmsg` at the same time.